privacyidea/shibboleth-plugin/README.md

 ### Plugin update:
 **To update the plugin, repeat the installation process with the new archive data.<br>** If something goes wrong, check if some of the plugin files have their .idpnew copies,<br>
-remove the .idpnew copies, and re-run the install process.
+remove the .idpnew copies, and re-run the installation process.

 ### 2nd authentication flow:
 **If you want to set up a second authentication flow (e.g. for another privacyIDEA server or realm):<br>**
 - Add a new subflow called `authn/privacyIDEA2` to the mfa-authn-config.xml file.
 Note: Obviously, you need to adjust the flow transition map to your needs.
+- Example of the MFA flow configuration based on IP check: [mfa_config_example](docs/mfaConfigExample).
 - Copy the `privacyidea.properties` file to `privacyidea2.properties`.
 - Update the `privacyidea2.properties` file with the new configuration data.
 Note: Make sure to change each configuration variables names to `privacyidea2.*` in the `privacyidea2.properties` file.